The Timeline at a Glance: 6 to 24+ months.

 If you ever wondered “How long does probate take?”, you’re not alone.
 Many executors and heirs find themselves navigating this complex legal process, wondering when they’ll be able to settle the estate and distribute assets.

 In Illinois, probate can take anywhere from 6 months to over 2 years, depending on factors like estate size, creditor claims, and legal disputes.
 Some estates move quickly, while others face delays due to court backlogs, real estate sales, or contested wills.
+This duration is particularly affected by the local court’s capacity, particularly in highly populated areas like Chicago, where the Cook County Probate Division handles a massive caseload, potentially moving slower than the courts in DuPage County or Lake County.

 In this guide, we’ll break down how long probate takes in Illinois, step by step, so you can better understand what to expect.